mykter/aws-security-cert-service-notes/README.md

 ## Analytics
 (mostly of interest for their application to logs)

 * [Athena](https://aws.amazon.com/athena/faqs/)
     + SQL queries over data in S3 after you define a schema.
-Including (optioanlly compressed) JSON & CSV
+Including (optionally compressed) JSON & CSV
     + Integrates with Glue's Data Catalog - a more featureful version of Athena's built in Data Catalog which supports fine-grained permissions.
     + Charged per query (volume of data scanned)
     + Security model uses both athena:* permissions for queries and data models, and then the underlying S3 permissions
     + Can query encrypted data that uses S3 or KMS managed keys.
 Can encrypt results.
     + Athena is better than Redshift for querying smaller datasets without pre-processing.
     + CloudTrail can automatically create Athena tables for you.
 Other good candidates: VPC flow logs (if sent to S3), CloudFront, ELB.

 * [Elasticsearch service](https://aws.amazon.com/elasticsearch-service/faqs/)
     + IAM auth for management, ES APIs, and resource-based policies down to index level
     + Resource based policies can allow specific IP addresses